 Just as with regulations, there are few established accounting guidelines for cryptocurrencies.
 Many regulatory bodies have yet to define what a cryptocurrency is.
 Is it a financial instrument?
 Cash equivalent?
 Intangible asset?

 Regarding ICOs, there are questions about how issuers and recipients should treat these transactions for accounting purposes.
 Are they issuing equity in a company or should it have liability treatment?
 Or is it a prepaid asset or intangible asset to the recipient and deferred revenue for the issuer?
 There are no definitive answers yet.

 Top tax issues

 With regard to taxation, there are many uncertainties with cryptocurrencies.
 However, the IRS has issued some guidance.
 Most importantly, cryptocurrencies are taxed like property, not currencies.
-This generally leads to standard capital gains and losses, which requires painstakingly detailed record keeping of every individual transaction.
+This generally leads to standard capital gains and losses, and requires painstakingly detailed record-keeping of every individual transaction.

 Just as with any new and disruptive technology, the ecosystem around cryptocurrencies is evolving fast.
-If this is an area that you are interested in investing in, you shouldn’t only be drawn by the appreciation and volatility.
+If this is an area in which you are interested in investing, you shouldn’t only be drawn by the appreciation and volatility.
 Understanding how cryptocurrencies work, their purpose and how the ecosystem works around it is important before making an investment.

 The information and opinions contained herein are for informational purposes only.
 This is not a solicitation to offer investment advice or services in any jurisdiction where to do so would be unlawful.
 All opinions expressed are as of the date of publication and are subject to change.
 This piece and the analysis it contains are not for trading or investing purposes.
 RSM US LLP and its affiliates are not liable for the accuracy, usefulness, or availability of any such information or liable for any trading or investing based on such information.